Guitarist, Musician, Philosopher

 In 2018, Chris began performing with Soundtracks of a Generation, first playing in their Soul Commitments/Van Morrison show.
 This relationship has developed as Chris and former radio DJ, Doug James, have partnered with Chris now running the STOAG office as Office Manager, as well as being a performer/musical director on several tribute shows including: Aretha Franklin, Joe Cocker, The Last Waltz, Desert Rock, Lake Street Dive, and more.
 Soundtracks has put on shows in many theaters in the Chicago area and continues to branch out into the Midwest.

 Most recently, Chris has joined Mannheim Steamroller in 2021, and tours with their Red Band playing classical guitar, electric bass, and lute.
 He is performing beginning in 2022 with the Buddy Rich Big Band Machine.
-Chris leads his own Wedding and Corporate Band called The Forte Band, as well he performs as a freelance guitarist all over the Chicago area, and the country.
+Chris is currently playing the iconic Guitar 1 chair in a reboot of The Who's Tommy at The Goodman Theatre through the end of July 2023.

 Chris teaches guitar out of his home and over zoom.
 As well, he has been Adjunct Faculty at Columbia College Chicago for 15 years, teaching Guitar Techniques, Guitar Ensemble, and private guitar lessons.